mbloch/mapshaper/README.md

 	git clone git@github.com:mbloch/mapshaper.git
 	cd mapshaper
 	npm install
-	bin/mapshaper-gui # or bin/mapshaper
+	bin/mapshaper-gui # use the web interface locally bin/mapshaper     # use the command line tool

 ### Interactive tool

 The mapshaper distribution includes the script `mapshaper-gui`, which runs mapshaper's web interface locally.
 You can also visit [mapshaper.org](http://www.mapshaper.org) to use mapshaper online.
+All processing is done in the browser, so the program can be used offline and your data stays private.

 Browser compatibility: mapshaper works well in recent versions of Chrome and Firefox.
 Large files (say, >200MB) may cause out-of-memory errors in Chrome.
 Exporting is not supported in Safari.
 Mapshaper appears to work in Opera 15+ and Internet Explorer 11.